-Axion BioSystems' Maestro Z, Pro, and Edge systems offer impedance-based cell analysis for real-time, continuous, label-free monitoring of your cells.
-Continuous data reveals the kinetics immune interactions with cancer cells for better mechanistic understanding without the time- and cost-intensive process of repeating multiple endpoint assays.
+Axion BioSystems' Maestro Z, ZHT, Pro, and Edge systems offer impedance-based cell analysis for real-time, continuous, label-free monitoring of your cells.
+Continuous data reveals the kinetics of immune interactions with cancer cells for better mechanistic understanding without the time- and cost-intensive process of repeating multiple endpoint assays.

 Monitor effector-mediated cytolysis of target cancer cell lines

 Glioblastoma (GBM) is an aggressive form of brain cancer that has no effective treatments and a prognosis of only 12–15 months.
 Immune system effector T cells hold promise for future cancer therapy due to their high specificity and innate cytotoxicity.
 The Maestro's impedance assay provides a sensitive, label-free, nondestructive method to continuously monitor cancer cell proliferation and immune cell-mediated cytotoxicity, providing a powerful means of assessing immune cell potency.